aau-claaudia/hpc/docs/ai-cloud/getting-started/index.md

-Before diving into AI Cloud, ensure you have the necessary tools and knowledge for the best experience.
-Here's a brief overview:
+Before attempting to log in to AI Cloud, please ensure that you have completed the following:

-!!! info "Request access"
+### Request access

 If you haven't done so yet, please visit [how to access](/ai-cloud/how-to-access/) to learn how to get approved for using AI Cloud.

-### Preperations
+### Network

-- Ensure you are connected to the [AAU network](https://www.en.its.aau.dk/instructions/wi-fi).
+Ensure you are connected to the [AAU network](https://www.en.its.aau.dk/instructions/wi-fi).
 If you are not connected to the AAU network directly - use AAU's [VPN](https://www.en.its.aau.dk/instructions/vpn) or [SSH gateway](https://www.en.its.aau.dk/instructions/ssh).

-- Linux and MacOS users can use their standard *Terminal* applications.
-- Windows users should use *PowerShell* to follow our docs effectively.
-Alternatively try using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+### Find an application
+Find an appropriate application for reaching the platform.
+This will depend on the operating system of your local machine:

+If you are a Windows user, we recomend *Powershell*.

+If you are a MacOS or Linux user, we recommend the default Terminal application that comes with your OS.

 !!! info "Please review our [Terms and Conditions](/ai-cloud/terms-and-conditions/), especially noting the following points:"
-      - AI Cloud is not intended for working with confidential or sensitive data
+      - AI Cloud is not intended for working with [confidential or sensitive data](https://www.security.aau.dk/data-classification/the-four-data-types-at-aau).
       - AI Cloud is not designed for long term storage of research data.
-      - AI Cloud is not designed for production.
-      - AI Cloud is not intended to host long term shared research projects.

 <hr>